albakoehler/taed2/ModelCard.md

 ### Model Type

 A sequence model is used to avoid problems with words predominantly featured in both Positive and Negative tweets.
-The model architecture is as follorws.
+The model architecture is as follors.
 First a tokenisation is done to all the dataset.
 The first layer is an Embedding Layer that generates an embedding vector for each input sequence.
 Then, a Conv1D Layer used to convolve data into smaller feature vectors.
 Next, a Long Short Term Memory and a Fully Connected Layer for classification.
 Finally there is a sigmoid to get a probability score as an output.

 ### Model Versions